humbertLr/book_review/The big questions.md

 1).
 "What is it for an assertion or a belief to be true?" if and only if it corresponds to the facts that turns out not to help us at all
+- there are true statements that do not (or need not ) correspond to any facts, eg: 75x3=225.